Hopton-on-Sea: History

-The oldest building in the parish is the ruins of St Margaret's church, built in the 14th century it burned down in 1865.
+The oldest building in the parish is the ruin of St Margaret's church, built in the 14th century; it burned down in 1865.
 The ruins of the old church are being restored to form a cultural centre for the village.
 As part of the £140,000 restoration project by the Great Yarmouth Preservation Trust, gargoyles were found on the site from the previous 11th century church.

 A new church of the same name was built the following year in Early English style on a new site, which is still in use today.
 Designed by Samuel Sanders Teulon, it contains stained glass by William Morris and Edward Burne-Jones.

-During World War II a dense network of military defences were built in the area due to Hopton's close proximity to Great Yarmouth.
+During World War II, a dense network of military defences were built in the area due to Hopton's close proximity to Great Yarmouth.
 These included anti-tank defences, pillboxes, air-raid shelters and a coastal battery.
-Constructed in 1940 this battery had a pair of large gun houses, for six-inch guns, and search-lights.
+Constructed in 1940, this battery had a pair of large gun houses, four six-inch guns and search-lights.
 The site was armed during and after the war, until August 1947, due to its prime location for an invasion.

 Geography

-The village is on the East Anglia coast, on the North Sea, it has a wide sandy beach Hopton-on-Sea Beach which runs by grassy cliffs.
+The village is sited on the East Anglia coast, beside the North Sea; it has a wide sandy beach, Hopton-on-Sea Beach, which runs by grassy cliffs.
 The beach suffers from coastal erosion and, as of 2016, sand levels have dropped by 10 ft in the last five years.
-The erosion has led to a project to replace the old wooden groynes with ones made of rock and the construction of a seawall.
+The erosion has led to a project to replace the old wooden groynes, with ones made of rock and the construction of a seawall.
 These defences are estimated to protect the area for up to a century.

 The civil parish was, until 1974, in the county of East Suffolk.
-It has an area of 2.17 sqmi and in the 2011 census had a population of 2,970 in 1,325 households.
+It has an area of 2.17 sqmi and, in the 2011 census, it had a population of 2,970 in 1,325 households.
 For local government, the parish falls within the district of Great Yarmouth.

+Amenities

+The village has many amenities for tourists with amusement arcades and food outlets.
+It is also home to Potters Resorts, "the UK’s only all-inclusive holiday resort", which was founded in 1920.
+It employs approximately 560 permanent staff, making it the largest private sector employer in the area.

 Transport

-The village has a regular, if infrequent, bus service to Norwich, Great Yarmouth and Lowestoft.
+First Eastern Counties operates local bus services, with routes connecting the village with Norwich, Great Yarmouth and Lowestoft.

-It once had its own train station, Hopton-on-Sea railway station, linking it to Great Yarmouth and Lowestoft, but this closed in 1970 due to the Beeching cuts.
+Hopton-on-Sea railway station was a stop on the Yarmouth-Lowestoft line, which linked Yarmouth Beach and Lowestoft.
+The line and the station were closed in 1970, as part of the Beeching Axe.